kobiso/kobiso.github.io/_posts/research/2018-07-04-research-regularization and optimization.md

 ![LR test]({{ site.url }}{{ site.baseurl }}/assets/images/regularization and optimization/sg1.png){: .align-center}
 {: .full}

-*Figure: Comparison of learning rate range test results.*
+*Figure 1: Comparison of learning rate range test results.*
 {: .full .text-center}

-- **Fig a.** shows typical curve from a LR range test, where the test accuracy has a distinct peak.
+- **Fig 1-a.** shows typical curve from a LR range test, where the test accuracy has a distinct peak.
   - The learning rate at this peak is the largest value to use as the maximum learning rate bound when using CLR
   - The minimum learning rate can be chosen by dividing the maximum by a factor of 3 or 4.
-- **Fig b.** shows that the test accuracy remains consistently high over this unusual range of large learning rates.
+- **Fig 1-b.** shows that the test accuracy remains consistently high over this unusual range of large learning rates.
   - This unusual behavior is indicative of potential for super-convergence.

 - **1 Cycle**: slight modification of cyclical learning rate policy for super-convergence